Angela Webster-Smith (Ph.D., University of Memphis)

 Associate Professor, SLMA

-Dr. Angela serves on the board of trustees of a charter school and as an executive coach with public school principals.
-She is active on the campus of the University of Central Arkansas, in the Association of Teacher Educators, and the National Council of Professors of Educational Administration.
+Dr. Angela is currently the chair of the board for an open enrollment public charter school and is an executive coach with public school principals.
+She is active on the campus of the University of Central Arkansas and in professional organizations.

 Flagship Courses by Dr. Angela Webster-Smith